ELISA assay validation: How automation can help

 4. Higher throughput: automated systems can handle multiple samples simultaneously, increasing the throughput of the validation procedure

 5. Data collection and analysis: automated systems can systematically collect and store data, reducing the chances of data loss or error.
-Moreover, automated systems can quickly and accurately perform analyses
+Moreover, automated systems can quickly and accurately perform analyzes

 6. Compliance with regulatory requirements: automated systems can be programmed to follow specific ELISA validation protocols and generate reports which may be necessary to demonstrate compliance with ELISA validation guidelines.
 This is particularly important when validating ELISAs for diagnostic tools in clinical settings or as research tools in drug discovery settings.